jpierskalla/jpierskalla.github.io/pages/workingPapers.md

 2022.
 F. Hollenbach, J. Magat, and J. Pierskalla.
 "Universities and Democratization."

-2022.
+2023.
 F. Hollenbach and J. Pierskalla.
 "The Origin of Universities in Europe, 800-1800."

+2023.
+A. De Juan, F. Haass, and J. Pierskalla. *Decentralized networks and bureaucratic careers in autocracies*

 __Work in Progress:__
-2022.
+2023.
 M. Alam, D. Smith, S. Wagner, and J. Pierskalla. *Technological Change and Colonial Expansion*

-2022.
-A. De Juan, F. Haass, and J. Pierskalla. *Decentralized networks and bureaucratic careers in autocracies*

-2022.
-A. De Juan, F. Haass, and J. Pierskalla. *The effects of early childhood indoctrination in the GDR*
+2023.
+A. De Juan, F. Haass, and J. Pierskalla. *Cadres and Careers.
+Indoctrination and Bureaucratic Loyalty in the German Democratic Republic* Book Manuscript.